-Contributions, Support and Revenue Recognition - Cash contributions are recognized as revenue when received.
+Contributions, Support, and Revenue Recognition - Cash contributions are recognized as revenue when received.
 Unconditional promises to give are recorded at their net realizable value.
 Conditional promises to give are not included as support until such time as the conditions are substantially met.

 All contributions are considered to be available for unrestricted use unless specifically restricted by the donor.
-Amounts received that are designated for future periods or restricted by the donor for specific purposes are reported as increases to net assets with donor restrictions.
-However, if the restriction is fulfilled in the same reporting period in which the contribution is received, the Organization reports the support without donor restrictions.
+Amounts received that are designated for future periods or restricted by the donor for specific purposes are reported as restricted support that increases those net asset classes.
+However, if the restriction is fulfilled in the same reporting period in which the contribution is received, the Organization reports the support as unrestricted.

 Grant funds are earned and reported as revenue when the Organization has incurred expenses in compliance with the specific restrictions of the grant agreement.
-Grant expenses incurred, including regrants authorized, for which grant funds have not been received, are reported as grants receivable, while grant funds received but not yet earned are reported as deferred grant revenue.
+Grant expenses incurred, including regrants authorized for which grant funds have not been received, are reported as grants receivable, while grant funds received but not yet earned are reported as deferred grant revenue.

 Donated Services, Goods, and Facilities - A number of volunteers donate their time to the Organization's programs during the period which are not reflected in the financial statements since they do not require specialized skills.
-During the eighteen-month period ended June 30, 2019, board members spent approximately 448 hours attending meetings, training, and other seminars in support of the Organization.
-Additionally, volunteers and committee members contributed approximately 251 hours in support of the Organization's 2019 Southern Festival of Books that is held each fall.
+During the year ended June 30, 2020, board members spent approximately 326 hours attending meetings, training, and other seminars in support of the Organization.
+Additionally, volunteers and committee members contributed approximately 803 hours in support of the Organization's 2020 Southern Festival of Books that is held each fall.
 These amounts are not reflected in donated services, but are significant contributions to the Organization.
 Donated professional services, use of facilities, materials, and other assets received as donations are reflected in the accompanying financial statements at their estimated fair value in the period received.